-- THE ISLAMIC EMPIRES - The Crusades and the impact of the 21st Century Crusaders -the private military companies. - The Ottoman Empire, the Armenian genocide and the EU Turkish application. - THE RISE OF THE WEST: FROM IMPERIALISM TO DECOLONOZATION - Imperialism & Colonization. - The Suez Crisis, the emergence of Pan-Arabism and the access to independence. - The Arab-Israeli conflict.
+- 1. THE ISLAMIC EMPIRES - The Crusades and the impact of the 21st Century Crusaders -the private military companies. - The Ottoman Empire, the Armenian genocide and the EU Turkish application. - 2.
+THE RISE OF THE WEST: FROM IMPERIALISM TO DECOLONOZATION - Imperialism & Colonization. - The Suez Crisis, the emergence of Pan-Arabism and the access to independence.